abrookins/radar/README.md

 # Running the Server

-The `radar` web service is an HTTP server.
-To run it, check out this code and build it with `go build` or install with `go get github.com/abrookins/radar`.
+To run `radar` as a web service, check out this code and build it with `go build` or install with `go get github.com/abrookins/radar`.

-You should receive a `radar` binary.
-Run that as follows:
+You should receive a `radar` binary that provides an HTTP server.
+Run that as
+follows:

-	GOMAXPROCS=8 ./radar -p 8081 -f data/crime_incident_data_wgs84.csv
+	GOMAXPROCS=4 ./radar -p 8081 -f data/crime_incident_data_wgs84.csv

 Use whatever value for GOMAXPROCS and the port number that makes sense.